If you are having difficulty finding a suitable topic for your review, try thinking about the following:

 Our scoping searches will help us to understand whether our research question has the following elements:

-Your scoping searches should enable you to locate a 'gold set' of relevant articles that you would expect to use in your review.
+Your scoping searches should enable you to locate a 'gold set' of relevant articles that you would expect to include in your review.

 This gold set is a curated collection of highly relevant papers for your research question.These articles are important as a reliable foundation for compiling your search terms.